Where to Buy

 Gulliver's Travels stands as the supreme achievement of English prose satire, a work whose savage irony cuts through every pretension of human nature and political life.
 Through the unforgettable voyages to Lilliput, Brobdingnag, Laputa, and the land of the Houyhnhnms, Jonathan Swift constructed a devastating critique of humanity's vanity, cruelty, and self-deception that has lost none of its force in nearly three centuries.

-Published in 1726 against the backdrop of Anglo-Irish politics and the bitter factional struggles of the early Georgian era, Gulliver's Travels was an immediate sensation and has never gone out of print.
+Appearing in 1726 against the backdrop of Anglo-Irish politics and the bitter factional struggles of the early Georgian era, Gulliver's Travels was an immediate sensation and has never gone out of print.
 Its influence extends well beyond English literature, shaping the satirical traditions of Voltaire and Orwell, while its fantastical lands have entered the common vocabulary of Western culture.
-Swift's companion piece, "A Modest Proposal," remains one of the most celebrated satirical essays in any language.
+Swift's companion piece, "A Modest Proposal," remains a celebrated satirical essays in any language.

 The Enlightenment, c.
 1725-1762